 - the signs of possible fertility

 Declining fertility may lead to some weight gain.

 Emotional factors such as depression and lethargy may contribute to the tendency to overeat.

-The Billings Ovulation Method is based on observations of the mucus secretion which accompany fertility.
-It is a natural method of understanding fertility which gives women knowledge of their own bodies.
+The Billings Ovulation Method® is based on observations of the mucus secretion that accompany fertility.
 By observing the presence or absence of mucus, a woman can identify fertile and infertile times.
 During the change of life, it is common for dry days to increase in number, and for whole cycles or months to pass during which no mucus is apparent.
-Any return of possible fertility will be readily recognised at the vulva by the sensation of mucus.
+Any return of possible fertility will be readily recognized at the vulva by the sensation of mucus.

 “You don’t need to give up love-making for lengthy periods”Dr. Lyn Billings

 The Billings Ovulation Method® teachers can help you interpret your observations and explain guidelines to ensure avoidance of pregnancy if desired.